Study of Titan sea reveals unexpected composition

 In some ways, Titan isn't all that different from Earth, with a thick atmosphere and expansive reservoirs of liquid on its surface.
 However, while both our own planet and the distant moon have nitrogen-heavy atmospheres, Titan's contains little oxygen, instead exhibiting high levels of methane.
 It's also much more distant from the Sun than Earth, allowing methane to – in theory at least – exist as a liquid on the body's surface.

-Since arriving at Saturn in 2004, the Cassini-Huygens mission has revealed that more than 1.6 million sq km of Titan (618,000 sq miles) is covered in liquid – equal to roughly two percent of the moon's surface.
-Now, a new study, making use of Cassini data collected between 2007 and 2015, has confirmed the make up of one of the discovered liquid bodies, known as Ligeia Mare.
+Since arriving at Saturn in 2004, the Cassini-Huygens mission has revealed that more than 1.6 million sq km (618,000 sq mi) of Titan is covered in liquid – equal to roughly two percent of the moon's surface.
+Now a new study, making use of Cassini data collected between 2007 and 2015, has confirmed the makeup of one of the discovered liquid bodies, known as Ligeia Mare.